Cadillac-Cloud-After-Dark/Cloud-After-Dark-Labs/Lesson-2/Creating-text-with-the-echo-command/Creating-text-with-the-echo-command.md

 👉🏾 "" - Text we want to print or add to a file

-👉🏾 ">" - this symbol allows us to redirect the output of the echo command to a file
+👉🏾 ">" - this symbol allows us to redirect the output of the echo command to a file.
+The system will create a new file or overwrite an existing file

 👉🏾 today.txt - Name of the file we want to create